TilmanNeumann/java-math-library/README.md

 There is no documentation and no support, so you should be ready to start exploring the source code.

+## Remarks

+* The quadratic sieve will be quite good for difficult numbers like semiprimes.
+However, is still missing a good small factor test like ECM.
+So it won't be very efficient for numbers having many small prime factors.

 ## Authors

 * **Tilman Neumann** - *Initial work*